goldshtn/linux-tracing-workshop/bpf-io.md

 # stackcount -i 10 submit_bio
 ```

-From the output, it's clear that there are a lot of fsyncs and a lot of writes, all to XFS.
-Let's try a couple of dedicated XFS tools next to figure out what's happening there:
+It seems that there are quite a few I/O operations.
+Let's take a look at some of the slower ones (slower than 1ms):

 ```
-# xfsdist 5 1
+# fileslower 1
-# xfsslower
 ```

 OK, so which files are being touched by mysqld while you're inserting rows?
 Run the following command to find out: